 Here you can control which data is displayed.
 Administrators can choose to display data from multiple forms connected to the main form; for example, recommendation letters or previous reviews.
 You can also opt to include forms that link to other forms in a child-to-parent relationship.

-On the lefthand side of this page you will see a summary of your workspace and the available forms that you can bring into your portal.
+On the left-hand side of this page, you will see a summary of your workspace and the available forms that you can bring into your portal.
 They will be colored either blue (for the primary form); purple (for parent forms); or green (for child forms).
-In the following screenshot, you can see that Submissions is the primary form; Reviews, Awards, and Recommendation are parent forms; and Applicants is a child form, that is linked to from at least one of the parent forms.
+In the following screenshot, you can see that Submissions is the primary form; Reviews, Awards, and Recommendation are child forms; and Applicants is the parent form, that is linked to from at least one of the child forms.

 When you Save Settings, you will see in the portal that the forms are now listed in the order you have set.